alexissavva/NLP/README.md

 * For SYSTRAN translator we created our python file to communicate with the API.
 This file WAS NOT in the original repo `https://github.com/gabrielStanovsky/mt_gender`.

-* In this experiment, we do not have result for SOTA translator.

-* If you want to run again the experiment, you can delete Resultats, Pro_stero, Anti_stero folders
-## Adding an MT system
+# Adding an MT system
 1. Translate the file in `data/aggregates/en.txt` to the languages in our evaluation method.
 2. Put the transalations in `translations/your-mt-system/en-targetLanguage.txt` where each sentence is in a new line, which has the following format `original-sentence ||| translated sentence`.
 See [this file](translations/aws/en-fr.txt) for an example.
 3. Add your translator in the `mt_systems` enumeration in the [evaluation script](scripts/evaluate_all_languages.sh).